buda-base/editserv/Editing_Service_Use_Cases.md

         header includes the task ShortName; user id and authorization info the task/session/patch payload
   ```
-- ES receives the task and saves it in a local store, runs the task - which consists of updating the dataset on Fuseki and the appropriate local git repo and perhaps pushes to the public repo.
+- ES receives the task and then ES saves the task data in a storage area local to ES, and then ES runs the task - which consists of updating the dataset on Fuseki and the appropriate local git repo and perhaps pushes to the public repo.
 Upon a successful apply, ES responds w/

     - `202`(accepted)